arcus/education_modules/intro_to_python/intro_to_python.md

 `math.sqrt(42)`

+If you want to use a variable from a module rather than a function, the syntax is similar, but you don't need the parentheses at the end.
+For example, the `math` module also contains several mathematical constants as variables; interestingly, one of these "constants" is infinity, which is stored in the variable `inf`.
+To access `inf` from the `math` module, we would run this code:

+`math.inf`

 <div class = "important">
 For many modules, packages, and libraries, it is often the convention that they are given an **alias**, or a shorter handle used to refer to them later in your script or notebook, using the `as` keyword (for example, `numpy` is customarily given the alias `np`, so the import statement would be `import numpy as np`).
 Then, if we wanted to use the `numpy` function `linspace()`(which generates evenly spaced numbers over a specified interval, see the [`linspace` documentation](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html) if you're interested in learning more), you would use the code `np.linspace(start, stop)` (with start and stop indicting the interval).
 </div>